gvwilson/sdxjs/page-templates/index.md

 What about a page containing multiple variables?
-There's no reason it should fail if the single-variable case works, but variable lookup is one of the more complicated parts of our processing, so we should check:
+There's no reason it should fail if the single-variable case works, but we should still check---again, software isn't done until it has been tested.

 <%- include('/inc/html.html', {file: 'input-multiple-variables.html'}) %>
 <%- include('/inc/html.html', {file: 'output-multiple-variables.html'}) %>